 Are you on Social Media?

 Yes!
 You can find us on Facebook, Instagram, plus we have created a number of videos for our clients too view on Youtube.
-We mostly love writing our On The Easel Blog though and your readers are more than welcome to follow us on there and comment at any time.
+We mostly love writing our Art Studio Blog though and your readers are more than welcome to follow us on there and comment at any time.
 We blog multiple times per week, not only our artwork and what’s happening in the studio, but also about how we are renovating our 350 year old welsh cottage.
 We have lots of old features including a big inglenook fireplace and we are restoring it all to it’s former glory.
 The garden has been developed over the last 10 years and was a blank canvas but its gradually coming together now.
 So the blog is an all round, good place to visit to find out about us and what we are doing on a daily basis!

 How can our readers contact you?

 We can be contacted via any of our websites.
 We have a contact page, a large gallery, an FAQ page and testimonials galore, plus much, much more.
 Plenty to keep your readers occupied!